relevance/elzar/USAGE.md

 compatible with the default [Rails DNA](/relevance/elzar/tree/master/lib/elzar/templates/dna/rails.json) included in Elzar.

-All commands assume your RAILS_ROOT is your current working directory.
+All commands assume your `RAILS_ROOT` is your current working directory.

-It's worth noting that a new EC2 instance is provisioned each time this script is executed; you'll probably want to clean those up if you need to re-start for any reason.

 ### Step 0: Install Elzar